banesullivan/localtileserver/README.md

 ### `ipyleaflet` Tile Layers

 There are utilities included here for launching a tile server as a background thread to serve image tiles from any raster file on your local file system.
-Further, I have inlcuded a utility for automatically launching a tile server and creating an `ipyleaflet.TileLayer`.
+Further, I have included a utility for automatically launching a tile server and creating an `ipyleaflet.TileLayer`.
 Here is an example: